vaibhavpawar05/archive-tweets-to-gmail/README.md

 - Make the following changes to the `main.py` file
   - update the `sender_email` and `receiver_email`
 - Run `python main.py`

+Gmail has a daily limit on the numebr of emails one user can send so if you have > 1000 bookmarks, you will have to run this over multiple days (in chunks of < 1000 threads per day)

 Here are a couple of screenshots of how the threads look -